EdyTheCow/docker-whmcs/README.md

 The point of this project is a production ready solution for running WHMCS in docker under Traefik reverse proxy.
 There's already a couple other projects attempting something similar.
 However, they are either meant for development only, are outdated and/or not optimized to be ran under Traefik.
 This project complies with all of the official WHMCS security and packages recommendations that are found at ["Further Security Steps"](https://docs.whmcs.com/Further_Security_Steps) and ["System Environment Guide"](https://docs.whmcs.com/System_Environment_Guide).

 > [!NOTE]
 > This exact installation is currently being used in live production.
 It is being actively maintained and tested.
 PRs, suggestions and issue reports are more than welcome.
-Consider leaving a star if you found this helpful! ❤️
+Consider leaving a star if you found this project helpful! ❤️

+# ✨ Features
+- **Pre-built docker images**: whmcs-nginx and whmcs-php-fpm, ready to be deployed
+- **As minimal as possible**, includes only configuration and dependencies needed to run WHMCS
+- **Based on official images**: nginx and php-fpm, no weird and obscure base image
+- **Follows best practices** according to official WHMCS docs (references are provided below)
+- **Uses WHMCS public API** to download WHMCS files into docker volume automatically
+- **Modular scripts to automate** parts of installation and configuration (more info in docker-images branch)
+- **Dokploy support**, easily deploy WHMCS using provided docker compose in `whmcs-dokploy`

 # 👓 Quick Overview
 The `_base` directory currently only includes Traefik.
 If you're already using Traefik, you can use it as a guide and plug & play the `whmcs` part into your existing setup.
 Directory `whmcs-dokploy` can be ignored.
 If you're interested in using Dokploy, read the instructions found inside of `whmcs-dokploy`.